Plot: The next Space-Time Monster, Horurun, is spotted in 19th century France in the hands of a young Auguste Rodin, the famous artist.

 They insert a far shot of Auguste running away before we cut back to Genshi after he jumps on TP Lady and the others.

-In the original, Sora realizes the guy on the roof was Soichiro and goes “Ah!
+In the original, Sora realizes the guy on the roof was Kyoichiro and goes “Ah!
 He disappeared again!” when he falls off the roof.
 In the dub, Sarah must believe he was a weathervane or something because, when he falls, she says “Ah!
 This whole town’s falling apart!”
-They’re continuously make Sarah oblivious to this dude in the dub, and what’s worse is that, in the original, Sora obviously knows Soichiro was trying to guide her, so she goes the direction he pointed, but in the dub it makes her look like she thinks she’s following the directions of a rickety weathervane….
+They’re continuously make Sarah oblivious to this dude in the dub, and what’s worse is that, in the original, Sora obviously knows Kyoichiro was trying to guide her, so she goes in the direction he pointed, but in the dub it makes her look like she thinks she’s following the directions of a rickety weathervane….

 A short reaction shot of Auguste is cut.